 Note: It may take up to five minutes for the "Sensor warm up X:XX hr" message to appear.
 The warm up period lasts two hours.

-The "Sensor warm up X:XX hr" message appears on the Home screen until the sensor warm up is complete.
+The "Sensor warm up..." message appears on the Home screen until the sensor is ready for its first calibration.